TeachBooks/deploy-book-workflow/README.md

 Cached files can be found in GitHub under the Actions tab, then looking for the "Caches" section under the "Management" pane on the left hand side of the screen.
 For example, this link shows the [caches for the TeachBooks Manual](https://github.com/TeachBooks/manual/actions/caches).
 If needed, caches can be deleted manually from this page.
 A cache will expire if unused for longer than 1 week or if the maximum allowed disk space for all cached files is exceeded (both are GitHub policies).

+Files created during a GitHub Action are called [artifacts](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/storing-and-sharing-data-from-a-workflow).
+Although this is _not_ the same thing as a cache, the files in a specific cache or artifact are identical.
+Artifacts have their own expiration period, which is possible to [customize in the repository settings](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) (default is 90 days).
+Unexpired artifacts can be viewed at the bottom of any workflow run summary that is available on the Actions tab of a GitHub repository.

+To add even more confusion to the situation, if an artifact built during an Action is a set of HTML files (a website) that are used to create a GitHub Pages website, the files served when visiting the URL for that are stored on a webserver; they are _not_ the artifact files, but are identical.
+Fortunately webserver files are preserved indefinitely (or until GitHub changes this policy), meaning that even though your cache or artifact may be deleted, the website will still remain active.

-The cache settings lead to several considerations for the building and maintenance of a book, which are explained below, after the criteria for each cache type are described.
+The cache is a key component of the DBW and leads to several considerations for the building and maintenance of a book, which are explained below, after the criteria for each cache type are described.

 ### Cached Environment